Polar LOOP Review – It’s NOT A Whoop Competitor

 All the tests are proper workouts that form part of my regular training, not just me making random shopping trips or work and back.

-The results clearly show obvious errors visually, and I’ve annotated the charts to highlight the more interesting areas.
+The results visually demonstrate some clear errors, and I’ve annotated the charts to highlight the more interesting areas.

 Polar Loop Accuracy Test results for Running

 This was a relatively steady hour-long run, during which I bumped into an old friend halfway around for a chat.
 Polar LOOP performed perfectly here and aligned with Apple Watch Ultra 3 and the reference HRM 600.
-In the second half of the run, you can see that the Garmin Elevate 5 OHR sensor struggled to respond to restarting the workout.
+In the second half of the run, you can see that the Garmin Elevate 5 OHR sensor struggled to respond to restarting the workout – you would miss that detail in a simple plot demonstrating correlations.

 Polar LOOP easily gets a 9/10 here.